single-cell-data/SOMA/abstract_specification.md

 ### Method: open

 The `open` global method finds the SOMA data at the given URI, identifies its type using metadata, and opens it as that type.

+If there is no SOMA object at the given URI, `open` raises an error.

 ```
 open(string uri, OpenMode mode, PlatformConfig platform_config, Context context) -> SOMAObject